 So. . . what if the at-fault driver does not have insurance?
 If the at-fault driver is uninsured, you can make a claim for uninsured motorist benefits (UM) under your own insurance policy – if your policy includes uninsured motorist benefits.
 View more discussion on uninsured motorist coverage →

 If you do not have both UIM and UM coverage through your insurance carrier, we strongly recommend that you call your insurance agent and request this coverage.
 UIM and UM are relatively cheap and worth every penny.
 Also, if you only possess $25,000 of liability coverage under your own policy, it is wise to purchase additional coverage.
 Like UIM and UM coverage, additional liability coverage is relatively cheap.
 If you ever were to cause a collision, additional liability coverage can help protect your personal assets.

 Aside from the typical avenues of recovery for your bodily injury claim, sometimes additional sources of recovery are possible.
 For example, if the at-fault driver was working at the time of the collision, the at-fault driver’s employer is usually “vicariously liable” for your damages.
 As another example, if the at-fault driver is intoxicated at the time of the collision, you might possess a “dram shop” claim against a bar or restaurant that served the driver alcohol.
 View more discussion regarding “dram shop” claims →

-If you sustained injury as the result of a motor vehicle collision, you need an experienced team to help discover all possible sources for your recovery.
+If you sustained injury as the result of a car wreck, before you generally search for a Louisville car accident lawyer, consider that you would want an experienced team to help discover all possible sources for your recovery.
 At DeCamillis & Mattingly, PLLC, we have decades of combined experience in doing just that.
 We also understand how difficult it is to deal with the aftermath of a collision.
 We will handle everything so you can focus on your family and recovering from your injuries.
 Call us today at (502) 589-2822.